MoreloNetwork/blockchain-explorer/README.md

 # create the makefile
 cmake ..

-# altearnatively can use: cmake -DGALAXIA_DIR=/path/to/galaxia_folder ..
+# altearnatively can use: cmake -DMORELO_DIR=/path/to/morelo_folder ..
-# if galaxia is not in ~/galaxia
+# if morelo is not in ~/morelo
 #
 # also can build with ASAN (sanitizers), for example
 # cmake -DSANITIZE_ADDRESS=On ..